bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 As mentioned in the Preface of this book, the `nflverse` has drastically expanded since the inception of `nflfastR` in April of 2020.
-In total, the current edition of the `nflverse` is comprised of five separate R packages:
+In total, the current version of the `nflverse` is comprised of five separate R packages:

 1.  `nflfastR`
 2.  `nflseedR`